carbon-language/carbon-lang/docs/design/generics/details.md

     incomplete interface.
 It may be for any declared type, whether it is incomplete or defined.
 -   Every internal implementation must be declared (or defined) inside the scope of the class definition.
-It may also be declared before or defined afterwards.
+It may also be declared before the class definition or defined afterwards.
 Note that the class itself is incomplete in the scope of the class definition, but member function bodies defined inline are processed as if they appeared immediately after the end of the outermost enclosing class, see
     [question-for-leads issue #472](https://github.com/carbon-language/carbon-lang/issues/472)
     and
     [proposal #875: Principle: information accumulation](https://github.com/carbon-language/carbon-lang/pull/875).